The Brussels based Nanobodies4Instruct center produces and characterizes Nanobodies to be used as auxiliary tools in structural and cellular biology.

 Innovative applications of Nanobodies in in situ fluorescence imaging, mass spectrometry, NMR, electron microscopy and tomography, X-ray imaging or other relevant biophysical methods will be explored in an integrated fashion within the most multidisciplinary projects selected by the Instruct framework.
 Because many Nanobodies can be functionally expressed as intrabodies in eukaryotic cells, these single-domain antibodies can also be used as biosensors to track conformational properties of their targets inside a living cell.

 The Nanobodies4Instruct centre is an initiative of the Steyaertlab.
 The Steyaertlab is located in Brussels and is part of the Structural Biology Research Center (SBRC) at the Vrije Universeit Brussel (VUB) and the Vlaams Instituut Biotechnologie (VIB).
-Nanobodies4Instruct is supported for the Flemish Participation in ESFRI by the Research Foundation - Flanders (FWO),
+Nanobodies4Instruct is supported for the Flemish Participation in ERIC by the Research Foundation - Flanders (FWO).

 Just click on an image to get a bigger version